 There are many benefits of using stairs for your Golden Retriever, including:

 There are a few disadvantages of stairs for Golden Retrievers.
-The first is that they can be dangerous if not supervised properly.
-If your dog falls down the stairs or climbs them too quickly, it may sustain injuries such as a broken bone or concussion.
+The first is that they can be dangerous if not appropriately supervised.
+If your dog falls down the stairs or climbs too quickly, it may sustain injuries such as a broken bone or concussion.

 4. What Is The Best Way To Train A Golden Retriever?